 It is essential to take a holistic view of the whole child and we use all the current guidance to help support each individual child's development pathway.
 We carefully observe and assess children to make sure we have a full picture of where they are in their learning and their next steps.
-In September 2015, we completed the new Reception Baseline assessment, which was due to be mandatory for every Reception pupil from September 2016.
-Following a comparability study, the Dfe announced in April 2016 that this on-entry assessment system would not be introduced as a measure of progress and the outcomes from this year's Baseline would not be used for accountability.
 The Government is currently considering 'options for improving assessment arrangements in Reception beyond 2016-2017 and will make an announcement in due course.'
-In the meantime, we will continue to assess each child's level of development against their age and stage bands within Development Matters based on a 'best fit' approach.
+For this academic year 2018-2019, we will continue to assess each child's level of development against their age and stage bands within Development Matters based on a 'best fit' approach.
 This involves using on-going observations and assessments to make best fit judgements in line with our existing legal requirements and completing an end of Year EYFS Profile for each child against the Early Learning Goals.
 We will keep updated of and implement any statutory changes to assessment and reporting procedures in Reception and inform staff, governors and parents of all national updates relating to EYFS.

-The Profile provides parents and carers, practitioners and teachers with a wellrounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year 1.
+The Profile provides parents and carers, practitioners and teachers with a wellrounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year I.